electron-userland/spectron/README.md

 ### Node Integration

 The Electron helpers provided by Spectron require accessing the core Electron APIs in the renderer processes of your application.
-So if your Electron application has `nodeIntegration` set to `false` then you'll need to expose a `require` window global to Spectron so it can access the core Electron APIs.
+So, either your Electron application has `nodeIntegration` set to `true` or you'll need to expose a `require` window global to Spectron so it can access the core Electron APIs.

 You can do this by adding a [`preload`][preload] script that does the following: